FidelusAleksander/ghcertified/content/questions/advanced_security/question-026.md

 ---
 archetype: "questions"
 title: "Question 026"
-question: "How does GitHub Dependency graph know what dependencies Your project is using?
+question: "How does GitHub Dependency graph know what dependencies your project is using?
 (Choose two.)"
 draft: false
 ---